 The NoSpy servers probably won’t be of interest to most users, but as with many security features, you’ll be glad they’re available if and when you do need them.
 We always like to see a VPN offer extra security options for the most vulnerable users, whose need for digital privacy is sometimes a matter of life or death.

-Kill switches are everywhere these days, so it’s a bit surprising that CyberGhost only includes one in two of its apps.
-If anything, mobile users need a kill switch more than desktop users, since they tend to experience network changes (and interrupted connections) more frequently; hopefully CyberGhost adds this feature to the Android and iOS apps soon.
+Kill switches are everywhere these days, so it’s no surprise that CyberGhost includes one in their iOS and Android apps as well.
+If anything, mobile users need a kill switch more than desktop users since they tend to experience network changes (and interrupted connections) more frequently.

 CyberGhost Privacy and Policies